 top of page

-This summer, the National Institute on Scientific Teaching will host Addressing Challenges in Teaching (ACT), the third annual flexible, small group learning event in the Solve My Problem (SMP) series.
+This summer, the National Institute on Scientific Teaching will host Addressing Challenges in Teaching (ACT), the fourth annual online, flexible, small group learning event formerly known as Solve My Problem (SMP).
 Our goal is to work as a community to address common challenges in undergraduate education.
 We welcome educators at all stages of their academic career to join us for this opportunity to explore, reflect upon, learn, and deepen our teaching practices.

-Building on the success of the two prior SMP events (reported here), ACT enables small groups to come together to strategize the work they would like to do that is responsive to their current needs and to gain more familiarity with Scientific Teaching that empowers the transformation of STEM education through evidence-based teaching practices.
+Building on the success of the three prior SMP/ACT events (reported here), ACT enables small groups to come together to strategize the work they would like to do that is responsive to their current needs and to gain more familiarity with Scientific Teaching, which empowers the transformation of STEM education through evidence-based teaching practices.

-An opening 90 minute workshop will be held on July 6 at 9am HI/ 11am AK/ 12pm P/ 1pm M / 2pm C / 3pm E to provide a shared grounding the Scientific Teaching, serving as an introduction for those newer to the framework and a refresher for those more familiar with it.
-Based on their interest in teaching challenge topics, participants will be divided into small groups that will meet regularly online 5-6 times over 3 weeks to explore a relevant teaching challenge that is aligned to one of the three pillars of the Scientific Teaching Framework (Active Learning, Inclusivity, Assessment).
-Groups will be self-directed with meeting times to be decided and scheduled by the participants during a three-week session, and will have an experienced coordinator to help as needed.
-ACT will conclude on July 27 with a wrap-up workshop where participants will share strategies and materials that they developed.
+An opening 120 minute workshop will be held on July 1st at 9am HI/ 11am AK/ 12pm P/ 1pm M / 2pm C / 3pm E to provide a shared grounding the Scientific Teaching, serving as an introduction for those newer to the framework and a refresher for those more familiar with it.
+Based on their interest in teaching challenge topics, participants will be divided into small groups that will meet regularly online 5-6 times between July 8th and 25th to explore a relevant teaching challenge that is aligned to one of the three pillars of the Scientific Teaching Framework (Active Learning, Inclusivity, Assessment).
+Groups will be self-directed with meeting times to be decided and scheduled by the participants during the three-week session, and will have an experienced facilitator to help as needed.
+ACT will conclude on July 25th with a wrap-up workshop where participants will share strategies and materials that they developed.

-The NIST community has explored a variety of topical teaching challenges that support exploration of each of the three Scientific Teaching Pillars, including group work, metacognition, grading practices, emotional and social support of students.
+Topics: The NIST community has explored a variety of topical teaching challenges that support exploration of each of the three Scientific Teaching pillars, including group work, active learning, grading practices, and the emotional and social support of students.

-When you register for ACT, you will be asked to indicate both your level of experience and familiarity with Scientific Teaching and to select the aspect of Scientific Teaching you would most like to explore (active learning, inclusivity, or assessment).
-Our goal will be to match you with other group members with similar experience and interests and with a coordinator who can help guide you in building a product that supports your continued professional learning.
+When you register for ACT, you will be asked to indicate the teaching challenge(s) you would most like to explore.
+Everyone is welcome and our goal will be to match you with other group members with similar interests and with a facilitator who can help guide you in building a product that supports your continued professional learning.
 Your group will discuss and decide how you will work together within a structured timeline template.

-Registration Fee: A $30 non-refundable fee that supports the participation of the coordinators will be collected after registration via follow up email.
+Registration Fee: A $30 non-refundable fee that supports the participation of the facilitators will be collected when registering.

 Small groups of five or six members will meet online 5-6 times over 3 weeks on a self-directed schedule.
 Groups will collaboratively refine the broad initial topic to focus on specific challenges of most interest to them and develop a product that they can share which furthers their own development with Scientific Teaching.
 For example, groups newer to their topic may explore and build a toolkit that links to a variety of tested ways to begin incorporation into their practice.
 Other groups who are well versed in their topic might refresh their practice by sharing what has or has not worked and think about a particular issue with a larger community, proposing new solutions.
 Ideally, each person will also explore how they can benefit and develop as a member of the NIST community.

-Each group will be assigned a coordinator, who will ensure productive conversations and progress within the group, be available to liaise with ACT organizers and share requests for support, and answer questions about ACT events and meetings.
+Each group will be assigned a facilitator, who will ensure productive conversations and progress within the group, be available to liaise with ACT organizers, share requests for support, and answer questions about ACT events and meetings.
 Groups will complete a weekly check-in form so that coordinators and organizers can help with any challenges that arise.

-• Group Meetings (between July 6-July 27) with suggested focus areas for each meeting:
+• Group Meetings (between July 8-July 25) with suggested focus areas for each meeting:

 • Meeting 1: